AlphaWallet/blockchain-attestation/cli-demo.md

 ## Using demo jar file

-The demo jar file contains all methods needed to run a full demo flow.
+The demo jar file contains all commands needed to run a full demo flow.

 The general syntax for running a command with demo jar file is `java -jar attestation-all.jar <name-of-command>` where `name-of-command` is one of the following: `keys, create-cheque, request-attest, construct-attest, receive-cheque`.
 We discuss these commands below.